www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_12_Lab_b.md

 1. In the Azure portal, navigate back to the blade displaying the Azure Function app you created in the previous task.

-1. On the Azure Function app blade, select **Switch to classic experience | Continue to classic experience
+1. On the Azure Function app blade, select **Switch to classic experience \| Continue to classic experience**.

-1. On the Azure Function app blade, select **Monitor** entry in the **Developer** section.
+1. On the Azure Function app blade, select **Monitor** entry.

 1. Note a single event entry representing uploading of the blob.
 Select the entry to view the **Invocation Details** blade.